Apple Watch Series 3

 The repairability score of 6 out of 10 is somewhat encouraging, as while the majority of logic board repairs and the microsoldering of replacement component cables is out of reach for most users, it is theoretically possible for the screen and battery to be replaced, so long as the right tools and parts are available.

-One early example of the Apple Watch Emergency SOS feature working is the November story of kite surfer John Zilles, who crashed his hydrofoil in shark-infested waters a mile off the California coastline.
+One early example of the Apple Watch Emergency SOS feature working was the November 2020 story of kite surfer John Zilles, who crashed his hydrofoil in shark-infested waters a mile off the California coastline.
 Using the Apple Watch, Zilles called his son to send his number to the harbor patrol, before making the call himself, and was later rescued by a patrol boat.

 The Emergency SOS feature also helped save one woman's life in late 2017, after a car was rear-ended by a drunk driver, causing it to fly into the air.
 Kacie Anderson, who triggered the alert with her Apple Watch after recovering from blacking out, was found to have severe concussion, brain swelling, and bulging disks from the accident, and is still recuperating from the injuries.

 Common Apple Watch Series 3 Questions

 Is Apple Watch Series 3 available in cellular?